mmistakes/so-simple-theme/_mnprdocs/installation.md

 {% include responsive-embed url="https://www.youtube.com/embed/PQp9-CmLbRU" ratio="16:9" width="90%" %}

-## Example Scenes
+## Demo Scenes
-_MNPRX_ comes with an example scene in the _projects_ folder.
-However, scenes stylized with the open-source [_MNPR_ release](/software/Maya-NPR) can also be used with _MNPRX_.
-However, these scenes need to be updated to work with _MNPRX_, as follows.
+You can [download demo scenes](/software/MNPRX/demo-scenes) for _MNPRX_ in a variety of styles.
+To open them up, follow the instructions below.
-1. Download the example scenes from [here](https://github.com/semontesdeoca/MNPR/releases/latest)
+1. Download the desired demo scene
-1. Extract them in a desired folder
+1. Extract the files in a desired folder
-1. Set your _Maya project_ to the folder where your example scenes are `Menu, File->Set Project`
+1. Set your _Maya project_ to the folder where your demo scene is `Menu, File->Set Project`
-1. Open the desired test scene `Menu, File->Open`
+1. Open the demo scene `Menu, File->Open`
-1. Update the materials in the scene `right click on the 'mPre' shelf tool->Update ShaderFX materials`.
+1. (Optional) Update the materials in the scene `right click on the 'mPre' shelf tool->Update ShaderFX materials`.

 ## FAQ